abhishek-coderX/music-card/README.md

 - Play, pause, and stop music tracks.
 - Display track information (title, artist,).
--progess bar ...but there is issue
+- progess bar ...but there is issue.